 1. Spatchcock It: Basically, this means you remove its spine and flatten it out.
 When you spatchcock a chicken, the legs and thighs are more exposed to the heat than the breast, meaning they will cook more quickly.
-That’s good news, because the dark meat of the legs and thighs need to cook longer than the white meat of the breast.
-This way the breast meat and leg meat finish cooking at the same time, meaning optimum juiciness of both white and dark meats.
+That’s good news because the dark meat of the legs and thighs needs to cook longer than the white meat of the breast.
+This way the breast meat and leg meat finish cooking at the same time, meaning optimum juiciness of both white and dark types of meat.
 (Check out this video, if you need instructions)

 3. Make Sure Your Grill is Good to Go: It should go without saying – but just in case, here we go.
 Make sure you have enough fuel for the grill, and that the grill is clean.
 Preheat and oil the grates just before cooking so the chicken won’t stick.

 4. Use Two Temperatures: When you’re grilling a whole chicken, you want juicy moist meat and crispy skin – two goals that are seemingly incompatible.
 If you cook the bird at the high heat needed for crispy skin, the meat will be dry and overcooked.
 For the juiciest, moistest meat, you need to cook it low and slow – but that will leave you with less-than-appetizing skin.
 The best way to achieve both goals is to first cook the chicken on a lower temperature until it’s a few degrees from done, probably around 60-90 min depending on your bird, followed by a shorter crisping session at a higher temperature.